 6. Bake for 10-11 minutes or until the edges and tops are lightly browned.
 To test, poke your finger into the top of the donut.
 If the donut bounces back, they’re done.
 Cool donuts for 2 minutes then transfer to a wire rack.
 Re-grease the pan and bake the remaining donut batter.

-7. Coat the donuts: Combine the granulated sugar, cinnamon, and pumpkin pie spice together in a medium bowl.
+7. Coat the apple cider donuts: Combine the granulated sugar, cinnamon, and pumpkin pie spice together in a medium bowl.
 Once cool enough to handle, generously coat each donut in the sugar topping.

-8. Importantly, donuts are best served immediately.
+8. Importantly, apple cider donuts are best served immediately.
 Leftovers keep well covered tightly at room temperature for up to 2 days or in the refrigerator for up to 5 days.